-On May 20, 2021, Nishimatsu Construction requested that the Murakami Fund-Related Parties not purchase additional shares in which the total shareholding ratio in Nishimatsu Construction shares exceeds 25% and if the Murakami Fund-Related Parties purchase additional shares against this request, they promptly dispose of the additionally purchased shares, etc. by sale in the market (excluding the method of ToSTNeT-1) or in a manner reasonably specified by Nishimatsu Construction (hereinafter in the section the "Request").
-Nishimatsu Construction planned to submit a proposal for approval of the Request at the 84th annual general meeting of shareholders on June 29, 2021 in order to obtain approval and support from its shareholders for the Request.
+On May 20, 2021, Nishimatsu Construction requested that the Murakami Fund-Related Parties not purchase additional shares in which the total shareholding ratio in Nishimatsu Construction shares exceeds 25% and if the Murakami Fund-Related Parties purchase additional shares against this request, they promptly dispose of the additionally purchased shares, etc. by sale in the market (excluding the method of ToSTNeT-1) or in a manner reasonably specified by Nishimatsu Construction planned to submit a proposal for approval of the Request at the 84th annual general meeting of shareholders on June 29, 2021 in order to obtain approval and support from its shareholders for the Request.